Martin Škrtel: International career

-Having represented Slovakia at various youth levels, Škrtel debuted for the senior squad against Japan at the 2004 Kirin Cup.
+Having represented Slovakia at various youth levels, Škrtel made his debut for the senior squad against Japan at the 2004 Kirin Cup.
 He was selected in Slovakia's squad for the 2010 FIFA World Cup and UEFA Euro 2016, serving as captain in the latter.

 On 13 October 2018, Škrtel earned his 100th cap in a home friendly match against Czech Republic in Trnava, becoming the third most-capped Slovak footballer.

 On 22 February 2019, Škrtel announced his retirement from international football at the age of 34, along with another national team defender Tomáš Hubočan and forward Adam Nemec.
 The trio shared a farewell game on 13 October 2019 in a friendly match against Paraguay, which coincided with a national team return to Tehelné pole after 10 years. Škrtel played in the starting XI as a captain and was replaced by Denis Vavro after 30 minutes.
-Slovakia tied the game 1–1.
+The game finished as a 1–1 draw.